-An Expert Advisory Group (EAG), involving laboratory personnel and representatives of the Australian and New Zealand jurisdictions has been formed by the Food Regulation Standing Committee's Implementation Sub-Committee to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including GM applications.
+An Expert Advisory Group (EAG), involving laboratory personnel and representatives of the Australian and New Zealand jurisdictions was formed by the Implementation Subcommittee for Food Regulation (a subcommittee of the COAG Legislative and Governance Forum on Food Regulation - the Forum) to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including GM applications.

 The EAG has indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data to be provided.
 Using this information, any analytical laboratory would be able to develop a PCR-based detection method.
-This sequence information has been supplied by the Applicants for DAS-44406-6 to satisfy the requirement for detection methodology in the FSANZ Application Handbook (FSANZ, 2011).